The Art of Craftsmanship: How We Bring Your Jewellery to Life

 Setting

-Stone setting is a step that demands high precision.
-There is often little room for error, so we are constantly making sure the mount can neatly and securely hold any stones that are part of the final design.
-Once cast into metal, we finish the piece by hand in our workshop.
+Stone setting demands high precision.
+There is often little room for error, so we actively make sure the mount can neatly and securely hold any stones that are part of the final design.

 Hallmarking